 - Urine that looks brown or foamy

-- In more severe cases of lupus, symptoms may include blood clots, kidney dysfunction, heart and lung problems, and more
+- In more severe cases of lupus, symptoms may include blood clots, kidney problems, heart and lung problems, and more

 Who gets lupus?